 - Smoking wood There are various forms of smoking wood: logs, cunks, slices or chips.
-Furthermore these can be purchased in different variations giving all kinds of aroma, ranging from apple to walnut. - Basic method: Logs placed in Ash Pan though Fire Access Door.
+Furthermore these can be purchased in different variations giving all kinds of aroma, ranging from apple to walnut. - Basic method: Logs placed in Ash Pan though Fire Access Door 03.
 Optimal log length: 220 mm, d=50-70 mm. - The continuously falling ember from the Charcoal Holder Grate slowly ignites the smoking wood in the Ash Pan.
 The logs fully smoulder in 20-40 minutes and then burn.
 During this time the emitted smoke gets evenly into the Cooking Chamber due to the downdraft of the Chimney. - We can coordinate the smoke quantity with the smoking wood quantity during cooking. - Important: The role of smoking wood in a charcoal smoker is not more than seasoning, like with salt and pepper.
 They are only for giving taste.
-Make sure you do not over-smoke the meat. - Additional method: Mixing smoking wood into the still cold, unlit charcoal through Fire Access Door 01.
-Optimal chunk size here: 40-50 mm. - 3-4 chunks are enough for 1 kg charcoal.
-Mix them into the charcoal. - The Additional Smoking Wood Methods can be especially useful when cooking poultry.
+Make sure you do not over-smoke the meat. - Additional method o1: Mixing smoking wood into the still cold, unlit charcoal through Fire Access Door o1.
+Optimal chunk size here: 40-50 mm. - $\circ$ 3-4 chunks are enough for 1 kg charcoal.
+Mix them into the charcoal. - Additional method o2: Chopped wood, wood chips used in Firebox.
+This method only works with Side / Back Firebox modells. - We recommend using only dry wood chips. - We need to make pouches from double aluminium foil, airtight on the edges for the wood chips and make some holes on the top. - These pouches need to be put in the Cooking Chamber right on the top of the Heat Baffle.
+As this part gets very hot it will smoke the wood chips with optimal speed. - The Additional Smoking Wood Methods can be especially useful when cooking poultry.
 They get ready in a significantly shorter time in the 110-120 °C (230-250°F) barbecue-heat range than beef or pork, therefore more intense smoke is needed to give them the characteristic barbecue-flavour.